LLM-Powered Multi-Agent System for Automated Crypto Portfolio Management: Related Work

-\textbf{Large Language Models for Investment.} With their powerful text understanding and reasoning capabilities, \acp{llm} have become widely used in different investment tasks.
+In this section, we examine works that use single \ac{llm} and multi-agent frameworks for investment.
+With their powerful text understanding and reasoning capabilities, \acp{llm} have become widely used in different investment tasks.
 Early studies have focused on employing single \ac{llm}s to predict asset prices and execute investment strategies.
-Some works have attempted to fine-tune their own financial \ac{llm} to complete investment tasks~\cite{Xie2023PIXIU:Finance,Liu2023FinGPT:Models,Li2023MultimodalResearch}.
-Additionally, one study specifically examined the performance of \ac{llm}s in trading three cryptocurrencies: Bitcoin, Ethereum, and Solana~\cite{Li2024ATrading}.
+Some works have attempted to fine-tune their own financial \ac{llm} to complete investment tasks~\cite{Xie2023PIXIU:Finance,Liu2023FinGPT:Models,Li2023MultimodalResearch,Oprea2025AAssets}.
+Additionally, some studies specifically examined the performance of \ac{llm}s in trading three cryptocurrencies: Bitcoin, Ethereum, and Solana~\cite{Li2024ATrading,Yu2025FinNLP-FNP-LLMFinLegalChallenge}.
 However, the predictive power of single \ac{llm}s remains limited even after fine-tuning, and their results often exhibit significant bias.

 To further improve the performance of \ac{llm} in investment, recent research has shifted towards using multi-agent models for investment tasks.
 One notable example is the Summarize-Explain-Predict (SEP) framework, which employs a reflective agent that iteratively generates stock predictions and explanations with assistance from other agents~\cite{Koa2024LearningModels}.
-Some studies focus on using multiple agents to process data, summarize information, reflect, and generate stock prediction, respectively~\cite{Kou2024AutomateInvestment, Fatemi2024FinVision:Prediction, Ding2024TradExpert:LLMs}.
+Some studies focus on using multiple agents to process data, summarize information, reflect, and generate stock predictions, respectively~\cite{Kou2024AutomateInvestment, Fatemi2024FinVision:Prediction, Ding2024TradExpert:LLMs}.
 However, there remains a gap in the development of multi-agent, multi-modal models specifically designed for cryptocurrency investment tasks.
-To fill in this gap, we propose a multi-agent framework where specialized agents, each responsible for processing distinct modalities of information, collaboratively invest in a universe of leading cryptocurrencies.
+To fill this gap, we propose a multi-agent framework where specialized agents, each responsible for processing distinct modalities of information, collaboratively invest in a universe of leading cryptocurrencies.